 Explore the famous sites plus the nooks and crannies of this fascinating Southeast Asian metropolis

 A 4-day tour of the City's famous sites and hidden secrets

 Our 4-day, 3-night mini-tour, or extension – Bangkok Behind the Scenes – offers an unusual look at both the famous sites and the lesser-known parts of Thailand’s celebrated capital city.
-We’ll stay in an award-winning heritage hotel in the City’s vibrant Banglamphu District and take you on – what we reckon is a one of kind – Bangkok city tour using only various forms of public transport!
-We’ll visit The Grand Palace, Temple of the Emerald Buddha, Wat Phu and The Golden Mount as well as exploring the alleys, street-life, street-food (and street-art) of Chinatown by tuk-tuk, river taxi, Skytrain and canal boat.
-(For first time or repeat visitors to Bangkok we’ll keep the precise itinerary entirely flexible.)
+We’ll stay in an award-winning heritage hotel in the City’s vibrant Banglamphu District and take you on – what we reckon is a one-of-a-kind – Bangkok city tour using only various forms of public transport!
+We’ll visit The Grand Palace, Temple of the Emerald Buddha and Wat Po as well as exploring the alleys, street life, street food (and street art) of Chinatown by tuk-tuk, river taxi, Skytrain and canal boat.
+(For first-time or repeat visitors to Bangkok we’ll keep the precise itinerary entirely flexible.)

 Our accommodation is another boutique-style, 100-year-old heritage hotel located right on the banks of one of Amphawa’s many canals.
 An evening firefly-watching boat trip and participation in the local monks’ morning alms round are some of the activities before a return the following day to downtown Bangkok at your convenience.
 (Drop-off at any downtown hotel while a transfer to the airport is available for a small supplement.)

 This is a private, fully accompanied tour based on 2 persons while for a single traveller, the cost is £795, while reductions are available for families or larger groups.

 Bangkok Behind the Scenes fits in perfectly for any tour starting, finishing or even just passing through Bangkok if you have a few more days to spare or wish to squeeze the most out of that return airfare.